XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Introduction

 Luminous infrared galaxies (LIRGs), galaxies that have infrared luminosities $L_{IR}$ $\geq$ $10^{11}$ $\lsol$ (for a review, see \citealp{Sanders96} and references therein), where IR ranges here span 8-1000 $\mu$m, are often found to be mergers and have distinctive morphologies \citep{Yuan10}.
 The emission from such systems is prominent in the infrared (IR) portion of the spectrum due to heavy dust reprocessing.
-The Great Observatory All-sky LIRG Survey (GOALS), which is observing LIRGs across the electromagnetic spectrum (e.g. \citealp{Armus09} and \citealp{Iwasawa11}), and other studies (e.g. \citealp{Ptak03, Braito09, AlonsoHerrero11, Charmandaris10}) have attempted to determine if the drivers of the high IR luminosities in these systems are central starbursts or AGN.
-In one such system, NGC 6240, two separate AGN from merging galaxies, were detected by \citet{Komossa03}.
+The Great Observatories All-sky LIRG Survey (GOALS), which has been observing LIRGs across the electromagnetic spectrum (e.g., \citealp{Armus09} and \citealp{Iwasawa11}), and other studies (e.g., \citealp{Ptak03, Braito09, AlonsoHerrero12, Charmandaris10}) have attempted to determine if the drivers of the high IR luminosities in these systems are central starbursts or AGN.
+In one such system, NGC 6240, two separate AGN were detected by \citet{Komossa03} at a separation of about 1.4 kpc.
 This discovery has fueled much discussion about the nature of dual AGN, their prevalence, and lifetimes.

 Several studies have investigated the connection between AGN activity and environment.
-When looking at quasars, \citet{Serber06} found a local overdensity of $\sim$3 around the brightest objects and an overdensity of $\sim$1.4 for fainter quasars.
-They also found that the overdensity around quasars relative to L* galaxies is about unity at 1 Mpc, but increases at smaller scales. \citet{Ellison11} reported a similar result focusing on AGN; they found AGN are 2.5 times more likely to be in pairs than similar but inactive galaxies.
-Using the Swift's Burst Alert Telescope (BAT) AGN sample, \citet{Koss11} also found evidence that AGN activity is associated with mergers and interactions.
+When looking at quasars, \citet{Serber06} found a local overdensity of galaxies of $\sim$3 around the brightest objects and an overdensity of $\sim$1.4 for fainter quasars compared to an average galaxy.
+They show that the overdensity of galaxies around quasars is the same as the overdensity around L* galaxies on scales of $\sim$1 Mpc.
+At smaller radial separations, however, quasars have a larger overdensity of nearby galaxies than L* galaxies do at the same separations. \citet{Ellison11} reported a complementary result focusing on AGN; they found AGN are 2.5 times more likely to be in pairs than similar but inactive galaxies.
+Using Swift's Burst Alert Telescope (BAT) AGN sample, \citet{Koss11} also found evidence that strong AGN activity is associated with mergers and interactions.
 Specifically, they report that 24\% of BAT AGN are undergoing a merger, whereas this number is closer to 1\% for a sample of normal galaxies.
-These works and work done by other authors (e.g., \citealp{Ajello12}) suggest that a galaxy's environment can play a non-negligible role in fueling AGN, whether through interactions or mergers with nearby galaxies.
+Similarly, looking at a subsample from SDSS DR7, \citet{Liu12} found that young stellar ages, star formation, and SMBH activity in a given galaxy correlate well with smaller separation from its nearby neighbors.
+These and other works (e.g., \citealp{Ajello12}) suggest that a galaxy's environment can play a non-negligible role in fueling AGN, whether through interactions or mergers with nearby galaxies.